 covering for a long time and the old Holden 149ci red motor needed some work done on

 it as well.

 I bought it on the condition that Bob teach me all about these old Holden

-engines, as the only thing I knew about car engines then was, you put
+engines, as about the only thing I knew about car engines those days

 petrol in one end, oil in the motor, change the spark plugs and